After completing this unit, you’ll be able to:

 Prerequisites: Watch the 10 min overview & demo video

 This short video will give you an understanding of how Catalyst works and how the various elements work together to help you clean up, document and build your Org. it's on top of your 25 mins, but watch it if you haven't already done so.

 Prerequisites: QuickStart set up

-Set up Elements.cloud and integrate to a Salesforce Org.
+You are ready to set up Catalyst from Elements.cloud and connect to a Salesforce Org.

 When sync has finished, you will get an email.
 Yay!!

 What is a Space and how does it relate to my Orgs